jstasiak/scripter/README.md

 * Lines with only whitespace in them are ignored
 * The first line is the title
 * The second line is the author(s)
+* Empty lines are ignored
 * Lines beginning with `INT. ` or `EXT. ` are treated as sluglines, what comes after `INT. ` and `EXT. ` is free-form
-* Lines with `:` in them are split using this character and it's assumed that generates two parts.
-The first is the character that's speaking, the second is what's being said.
+* Lines beginning with whitespace are assumed to contain dialogue.
+That requires them to contain at least one `:` character.
+The part before the first colon is is the character that's speaking, the second is what's being said.
 Parts in parentheses are treated as parentheticals.
 Colon characters other than the first are treated as plain text.
 * Other lines are treated as description

 ## Example